 The authors discovered that the research and data published in the various trials pointed to an overwhelming agreement that neuropathic pain patients gain therapeutic benefits from cannabinoid treatment.
 The researchers concluded that…

-In 2010, a researchers set out to investigate whether topical therapy with a cannabinoid receptor agonist helps provide pain relief in patients with postherpetic neuralgia caused by herpes zoster (shingles).
+In 2010, researchers set out to investigate whether topical therapy with a cannabinoid receptor agonist helps provide pain relief in patients with postherpetic neuralgia caused by herpes zoster (shingles).
 An agonist is any substance that initiates a physiological response when combined with a receptor in your body.
-Postherpetic neuralgia is a difficult to treat common negative effect in shingles patients.
-It affects your nerve fibers and skin causing a burning pain that lasts long after your blistering-rash has disappeared.
+Postherpetic neuralgia is a difficult-to-treat common negative effect in shingles patients.
+It affects your nerve fibers and skin causing a burning pain that lasts long after your blistering rash has disappeared.

 The open-labeled study trialed 8 patients with postherpetic neuralgia caused by herpes zoster.
 They each received a cream containing a cannabinoid agonist called N-palmitoyl-ethanolamine (PEA).
 Results from the study revealed that 5 out of 8 patients (62.5%) saw an average pain reduction of 87.8%.
 The topical therapy was tolerated well by all patients and no negative side effects or unpleasant sensations were experienced.
 The study concluded that…